The properties on force objects control how forces affect the model and the scene.

-Sets the distance from the base of each spine node where obstruction by the mesh force is prohibited.
+Sets the distance from the base of each spine node where obstruction by the Mesh force is prohibited.
 It is sometimes desirable to refrain from obstructing the very base of branches so that they are able to begin their growth without being immediately redirected by mesh forces.

 When a mesh collision is detected, this property determines how many attempts are made to continue on without going through the mesh.
-More iterations means a better chance of finding a route at the expense of slower computation times.
+More iterations mean a better chance of finding a route at the expense of slower computation times.

 Specifies the maximum amount a spine can bend to try to get around the mesh.

 Once all of the iterations have failed for a spine that has collided with the mesh, this property specifies what action to take from the following options:

 |None||No action is taken, the spine goes through the mesh.|